 Venture Round in 2019

 Tridek-One is a biotechnology company focused on developing immunomodulatory products aimed at treating autoimmune diseases and inflammatory disorders.
-The company specializes in a unique peptide that helps maintain a cluster of truncated CD31 molecules at the cell membrane, which allows for the modulation of overactive immune responses without complete blockade.
-By providing this innovative approach, Tridek-One enables medical companies to offer improved treatment options for patients, enhancing their quality of life.
+The company has created a peptide that preserves a cluster of truncated CD31 molecules at the membrane, allowing for the moderation of overactive immune responses without complete blockade.
+This innovative approach enables medical companies to provide enhanced therapeutic options, ultimately improving patient outcomes and quality of life.

 KaNDy Therapeutics